 This week has been mighty challenging.

-A 14 year-old "inner city" kid is now living with my family in one of the whitest suburbs of Chicago.
+A 14 year-old "at-risk" kid is now living with my family in one of the whitest suburbs of Chicago.
 Our races really make no difference, although if I were a teenager in these circumstances - surrounded by no one who looks or acts like me - I'd probably feel isolated.

 We've enlisted the advice of friends, professionals (and my ever-supportive mom) and most people think my hubby and I are nuts to do this.
 We've known this kid since he was five and we knew him before all the forces of his neighborhood and upbringing had a real effect, influencing in him in ways too painful to watch.
 So we stepped in at a time when he needed someone.
 Desperately.